carouser/macOS-Mojave-Comet-Lake/README.md

 ### Preventing auto-mount of any undesired partition with known UUID

-Use "diskutil list" to obtain "Volume UUID", then use "vifs" to safely edit /etc/fstab.
+Use "diskutil info disk<X>s<Y>" to obtain "Volume UUID", then use "vifs" to safely edit /etc/fstab.

 Attention -- the only correct field separator is space (0x20).